top of page

 Signs of Pediatric Sleep-Disordered Breathing include:

-• Mouth breathing (day or night)
+• Regular Mouth breathing (day or night)

 • Snoring (at any age)